 The Hidden Truth

-A large part of this improvement is from airborne lead levels mainly from the removal of lead from gasoline.
+The biggest driver seems to be the lowering of airborne lead levels mainly from the removal of lead from gasoline.
 The Clean Air Act Amendments of 1990 mandated the elimination of lead from all U.S. motor fuel by January 1, 1996.
 This important step in protecting our children has created huge gains in public health where lead exposure is concerned.
-The chart below shows how airborne lead levels in the U.S. have decreased 89% between 1980 and 2010.
-The elimination of leaded gasoline has arguably done more for preventing lead poisoning than anything else.

 Supported by all this data, I think we can safely say that old lead paint, while a potential danger, is not the overly-hyped, expensively regulated, massive health problem that it has been made out to be.